hapax/hapax.github.io/assets/hyperlaunch.md

 the pneumatic tube for people.
 In this post, I conduct an initial feasibility study for combining these two ideas, and launching rockets into space with *vertical* hyperloops.
-I call this the "hyperlaunch".
+I call this the "hyperlauncher".

 Since this is merely a feasibility analysis, I will ignore most of the important engineering problems, and focus on the physics.
 And even though I am focusing on the physics, I will adopt a philosophy of order-of-magnitude (oom) estimates, which I call *oomism*.
-I state for the record that "oomism" and the "hyperlaunch" are very, very serious business.
+I state for the record that "oomism" and the "hyperlauncher" are very, very serious business.

 #### 1.1.
 The basic design<a id="sec-2-1" name="sec-2-1"></a>